Silicon Valley Community Foundation

 • Community Lifeline Fund - Rapid-response support for food, housing, healthcare, legal services

-• LatinXCEL Fund - Supporting Latinx-led organizations
+• LatinXCEL Fund - Supporting Latinx-led organisations

 • Equity Forward - Partnership-focused initiatives